mpdf/mpdf.github.io/real-life-examples/letterhead-letters.md

 modification_time: 2015-08-05T12:00:28+00:00
 ---

-<p>Using the CSS @page selector, these are a couple of similar methods for producing multiple letters into 1 PDF file, where each letter uses a letterhead for page one then plain paper for the remaining pages.</p>
+Using the CSS @page selector, these are a couple of similar methods for producing multiple letters into 1 PDF file, where each letter uses a letterhead for page one then plain paper for the remaining pages.

 ## Method 1